hongzhu6129/MorphyExamples/README.md

 -- VisualizeTrignometricalFunctions.java : A class that implements the visualisation of the test results.

-Face Recognition case study : It contains the following files:
+Face Recognition case study -- The files are in the FaceRegnition folder.
+It contains the following files:

 -- FaceRecBaiduTest.java : Test specification for testing Baidu.com